 Built in 1911 as a home for the Charles Allis (first president of the Allis-Chalmers Company) family, The Museum is a hidden gem in Milwaukee’s Brady Street area.
 The Charles Allis Art Museum is in run by the group that owns the historic Villa Terrace, so make sure to check out both.
 Photo by Little Giant Photography.

 Located in Milwaukee’s Third Ward, Onesto is a historic and hip wedding venue.
 Built in 1895, its NYC loft-style decor is right at home in the Third Ward and we absolutely love the space.
-Photo by Reminisce Studio by Miranda and Adam.
+Photo by Reminisce Photography.

 12. Wisconsin Club